sparth99/Routes-Optimizer/README.md

 A Python Script that find alternative routes based on certain features Specify which restaurant you want the most on the path.
-The algorithm will pick the path that has the most specified shop.
+It also finds the route with the best weather.
+Ex.
+Avoiding Storms, Rain, Extreme Heat The algorithm will pick the path that has the most specified shop.
 Very accurate results but is the algorithm is a little slow.
 O(N^2)